 What to Do in Colorful and Crowded Cartagena

 Our first glimpse of Cartagena was a skyline of shoulder-to-shoulder gleaming white high-rise buildings that curved along the waterfront.
 Not exactly your typical-looking Caribbean port.

 If you’ve read any of my city guides, you know I’m not a big fan of a ship’s group shore excursions.
 I much prefer to wander around a city, stopping for lunch or a drink in-between window shopping and mindless meandering.
 But not here.

-Let me clarify.
 I’m not advocating for women to wander the streets of a foreign city alone.
-Though I’m not a fan of group shore tours, I will take a shore tour if I don’t feel comfortable or if I want to visit an out of the way point of interest.
-Once I have my bearings and know how to get around, then I’m off on my own.
+Even though I’m not a fan of group excursions, I will take a shore tour if I don’t feel comfortable or if I want to visit an out of the way point of interest.
+So I signed up for Crystal’s city tour.

 Read next: My Crystal Serenity review

 As are most highlights tours, ours was a bus ride through a very crowded city.
 Car horns honked and men carefully guided their donkey carts laden with beautiful fruit, across the streets.

 On city highlight tours, survey the buses to be used and look for the one with the least passengers.
 Usually this is the last bus in the row, as most people tend to board the buses that are closest to the ship.
 My bus had 12 passengers.
 Perfect.